wahasa/Parrot/README.md

 * Start VNC Server

-on Parrot, run this command to start
+In Parrot, run this command to start
 ```
 vnc-start
 ```